andosteinmetz/Cybersecurity-101/outline.md

 ## Questions we might ask

 How can we know that a person or 'place' is reliably found at a certain IP address?
-(SSL Certificates) Do we trust the security practices of the companies who hold our data?
-(LinkedIn plaintext passwords) Do we trust their decision making?
+(SSL Certificates)<br> Do we trust the security practices of the companies who hold our data?
+(LinkedIn plaintext passwords)<br>
+Do we trust their decision making? <br>
-What information do we choose to give them?
+What information do we choose to give them?<br>
 How can we secure our own data?
 (Disk encryption, encrypted communications)

 ## Some solutions